-Although cannabinoids are the focal point for anti-tumoral effects, flavanoids and terpenes could give cannabis three-pronged attack against cancer
+Although cannabinoids are the focal point for anti-tumoral research, flavanoids and terpenes are coming up.

 If you’ve been following the trajectory of medicinal cannabis for the last decade or so, you’ll be familiar with the claim that cannabis cures cancer.
 The research (frustratingly) remains in the preliminary phases, but patient after patient tell stories of how cannabis has performed miracles in their battle with the disease.
 Is cannabis good for cancer like these patients claim?
 And does it have anti-tumoral properties?